rmaguado/radio-foundation/README.md

 ### TODO

+- implement use multiple slices at once
+- write userguide for data processing
-- add transform: window and clip image
+- add unit tests
 - implement more datasets and benchmarks
-- implement use multiple slices at once
+- add comments showing modification

 ## Overview